iteratec/gitlab-sanity-cli/README.md

 # GitLab Sanity CLI

-GitLab Sanity CLI is a command line tool for cleanup GitLab server.
+GitLab Sanity CLI is a command line tool to cleanup GitLab server.

 ## Motivation

 Why this tool ?

-This CLI was made to automate sanity jobs (like clean old unused GitLab Runners) which is currently not possible by GitLab server WebUI.
+This CLI was made to automate sanity jobs (like remove old unused GitLab Runners registrations) which is currently not possible by GitLab server WebUI.

-The main purpose was to save time for cleanup tousend of runners and group-runners.
+The main purpose was to save time for cleanup tousend of runners, group-runners registrations and old projects.

 ## Features

-The CLI is currently able to list, remove and archive the resources: users, projects, runners, grouprunners.
+The CLI is able to list, remove and archive a set of resources.

 ### Parameter Matrix